-The de Saisset Museum collection contains audiovisual materials (moving images) from the 1970s.
-The majority of the collection consists of artist related interviews and documentaries, and include subjects and topics such as New Deal Art, Edward Biberman, the Bruton Sisters and more.
+The de Saisset Museum's digital collection at California Revealed consists of moving images from the 1970s.
+The collection includes artist-related interviews and documentaries touching on subjects such as New Deal Art, Edward Biberman, the Bruton Sisters, and more.

-The Department of African American Studies, University of California, Berkeley collection contains audiovisual materials (moving images, audio) from the 1970s and 1980s.
-The majority of the collection consists of lectures given at the Berkeley campus and other Bay Area locations, and include subjects and topics such as James Baldwin, Angela Davis, St. Clair Drake, African American studies and more.
+The Department of African American Studies, University of California, Berkeley's digital collection at California Revealed consists of moving image recordings from the 1970s and 1980s.
+The majority of the collection consists of lectures, colloquia, and performances at the Berkeley campus and other Bay Area locations.
+Among the speakers featured are James Baldwin, Angela Davis, and St. Clair Drake.

-The Dixon Public Library collection contains audiovisual material (moving images, audio) from the 1970s to the 1990s.
-The majority of the collection consists of oral history recorded in the 1990s of elder residents of Dixon speaking on local history.
+The Dixon Public Library's digital collection at California Revealed consists of moving image and audio recordings from the 1970s to the 1990s.
+The collection includes numerous oral histories recorded in the 1990s of elder residents of Dixon speaking on local history.